zjswanson/doctor-lookup/README.md

 ## Application Behavior

-* Application will be straighforward from the user perspective.
-It takes one input, a text string in the search input field.
-The app will then return a list of doctors whose files contain that text string somewhere in their BetterDoctor entry.
+* The application is fairly straightforward from the user perspective.
+It takes one primary input, a text string in the search input field.
+The user may further customize by changing the municipality of the search, radius, and number of results returned/  The app will then return a list of doctors whose files contain that text string somewhere in their BetterDoctor entry.
-* (consider adding variable number of results, getting next results, maybe practice search)

 ## Installation